Superstition in Serbia: Milan Tarot and 'Tarot Srbija'

 Milan Tarot (real name: Milan Radonjić) was born in Belgrade in 1973.
 He is a television personality and tarot card reader in the Belgrade area.
 After finishing high school, Milan worked on late night TV stations and gradually gained popularity through interviews.
 Milan will only take a call from a follower if they repeat the word 'Tarot' several times after greeting him.
 He will take part in a reading, and then impulsively hang up the phone after giving his answer.
-He will often give ridiculous advice, mentioning famous names that middle-aged Balkan women would not recognise, and asking callers to run around their house three times, or break eggs on their heads.
+He will often give ridiculous advice, mentioning famous Western celebrities that middle-aged Balkan women would not recognise, and asking callers to run around their house three times, or break eggs on their heads.

 Due to his growing fame and comical advice, Red Productions, a Balkan film company, have created a documentary titled 'Tarot Srbija'.
 In the documentary, Milan tours around the Balkans and gives advice to mostly rural people, who are his most dedicated fans.
 The film premiered in 2010 in Belgrade with mostly positive reviews.